Nic Claxton: Early years and limited role (2019–2021)

-Emerging as a defensive star and increase production (2021–present)
+Emerging as a defensive star and increase production (2021–2026)

 In the off-season the Nets traded starting center DeAndre Jordan to the Detroit Pistons and named Claxton as their main starting center.
 On February 2, 2022, Claxton scored a season-high 23 points, alongside eleven rebounds and five blocks, in a 112–101 loss to the Sacramento Kings.
 In a rematch of last year's series, the Nets faced the Boston Celtics in the first round of the playoffs.
 The Nets were eliminated in four games, with Claxton averaging 10.5 points and 2.3 blocks per game.

 On July 7, 2022, Claxton re-signed with the Nets on a two-year, $20 million contract.
 He was the Nets' starting center entering the 2021–22 season.
 On January 26, 2023, Claxton scored a career-high 27 points, alongside 13 rebounds and two blocks, in a 130–122 loss to the Detroit Pistons.
 He ended the year leading the league in field goal percentage at 70.5%, averaged 2.5 blocks per game, 2nd behind Defensive Player of the Year winner Jaren Jackson Jr., and finished 9th in DPOY voting.

 On July 6, 2024, Claxton re-signed with the Nets on a reported four-year, $100 million contract.
 On October 23, 2024, during the Nets season opener against the Atlanta Hawks, Claxton was ejected clotheslining Hawks guard Dyson Daniels after receiving a flagrant 2 foul which resulted in a scuffle.
-On December 19, 2024, during a 101-94 win against the Toronto Raptors, Claxton was ejected again in the second quarter for throwing the ball into the stands.
+On December 19, 2024, during a 101–94 win against the Toronto Raptors, Claxton was ejected again in the second quarter for throwing the ball into the stands.
 Two days later, Claxton was fined $25,000 for his actions.

+Chicago Bulls (2026–present)

+On July 10, 2026, Claxton was traded to the Chicago Bulls in a four-team, six-player trade.